Traveling to France is back on our radar

 Au revoir: goodbye (oh- reh-vwahr)

 If you’d like to learn more French to be able to say more than hello and thank you, I have a complete course that will take you from zero to speaking with the past tense.
+There are also two smaller courses, in case the complete one is too much at first.
+Take just the basics in a course called Foundations of Travel French.
+If you want to keep going or have a foundation already, get the course entitled, Situational Travel French.
+All three are designed with the TRAVELER in mind.
 You can learn Travel French at your own pace and review lessons as often as you like.

-If an online course is more than you want, the course exists as a book by the same name.
+If you prefer a book to an online course, these principles exist as a book by the same name.
 It has tons of helpful vocabulary for a variety of situations.

 Preparing to be a polite and pleasant traveler might be even more important than remembering your camera and toothbrush.
 It’ll help with the human aspects of your trip, from start to finish.